How to Start a Cleaning Business & Become Successful

 • Flexible enough to extend my services when needed?

-If you feel you can answer yes to all the above, you have the mindset to succeed.
+If you feel you can answer yes to all the above, you have the mindset to succeed in the cleaning industry.
 Mind you, those are all personality traits and not skills.
 Of course, you can perfect those inherent traits along the way.

 When you compose your business plan, concentrate on what you are good at and how you will set up your business accordingly.